On C List of Movie Reviews

 All in all, If Clint Eastwood could make a few changes, Changeling would play better; otherwise, it's

-Oscar bait primarily for Angelina Jolie.
+a clear case of Oscar bait primarily for Angelina Jolie.